Planned hospital visits and stays

 Getting to hospital

 If you need help getting to your appointment there are lots of organisations that can provide transport.
-Dial-a-Ride and community transport organisations often offer either scheduled services or door-to-door transport to local hospitals.
+Community and hospital transport organisations often offer either scheduled services or door-to-door transport to local hospitals.

 Day surgery or pre-admission

 If you are going into hospital for a pre-admission or day surgery appointment and know you will need specific care and support afterwards, let us know in advance so we can arrange for an assessment of your needs, or signpost you to other organisations that can provide the support you need.

 There are organisations that will help you find someone to look after your pets while in hospital.

 - The Cinnamon Trust has over 15,000 volunteers who foster pets while people are in hospital.

 - Your local RSPCA or vet may be able to suggest some options

 - Your local kennel or cattery may also be able to help

 If you, or your carer, are admitted to hospital in an emergency we have a responsibility to consider if we need to make arrangements on your behalf to: